Inactivity Timeout During Rebuild

 Different steps of the rebuilt process have different inactivity timeouts:

 After running for one hour without activity, the rebuild will interrupt itself.
-Based on the difference between numbers of committed and expected items, you will understand that the Coveo indexes are not fully updated.
+Based on the difference between numbers of committed and expected items, you will understand that the Coveo indexes aren’t fully updated.

 The most visible sign of an inactivity timeout issue is a characterizing error message in the Sitecore logs.
-When the rebuild is over, you should see that the last report on the number of committed documents did not reach the expected total.
+When the rebuild is over, you should see that the last report on the number of committed documents didn’t reach the expected total.

 The following gives an example of a situation where only 21,325 documents were verified searchable (committed) out of a total of 23,052 documents: